 Growing Innovation Competition

-Have you got a game changing idea for the agrifood industry?
+Are you a CAFRE student with a game changing idea for the agrifood industry?
 We can help to kickstart your idea.

 Did you know that some of Northern Ireland's best young agrifood innovators started by entering a competition?